Lowrey organ: Notable users

-New York studio musician Dick Hyman recorded several albums for Command Records on Lowrey organs, making use of their Stereo capabilities.

-Eddie Baxter, organist for NBC Studios, recorded extensively for Dot Records on Lowrey organs.
-He later traveled for the Lowrey company directly as District Sales Manager for southern California while still performing occasional concerts.

 Lowreys were also used by some rock groups in the 1960s and 1970s.
 Garth Hudson, the keyboardist of The Band, played a Lowrey Festival organ on many of the group's most notable songs.

 Its sound can be heard prominently on the 1968 recording of "Chest Fever", which begins with a Bach-inspired prelude/intro.
 The Lowrey Organ is one of several organs on The Beatles' 1967 song "Being for the Benefit of Mr. Kite!" (from the Sgt.
 Pepper's Lonely Hearts Club Band album), helping create a fairground atmosphere.
 Furthermore, a Lowrey DSO Heritage organ was used to produce the classic opening for "Lucy in the Sky with Diamonds".
 The Lowrey Organ and its built-in drum patterns are also heard on the million-seller single, "Why Can't We Live Together" by Timmy Thomas.
-A rather surprising use of a Lowrey Organ, on a percussive "marimba repeat" setting, was the synthesizer-like background noise on The Who song "Baba O'Riley".
+A Lowrey Organ, on a percussive "marimba repeat" setting, provided the synthesizer-like background ostinato on The Who song "Baba O'Riley".

-Mike Ratledge of Soft Machine switched from a Vox Continental to a Lowrey Holiday Deluxe sometime between late 1966 and early 1967, and used it from then on, adding a fuzzbox and plugging it into a Marshall stack.
-To prevent feedback in the silences between notes (consequence of playing at a very high volume), Ratledge played solos in legato.
 Mike Oldfield made use of the instrument quite extensively on his Tubular Bells album, and on several later albums as well.
 The Gotye song "State of the Art" was written to showcase the sounds of the Lowrey Cotillion model D-575.

-Adam Young from Owl City played a modified Lowrey spinet organ in the music video for the song "Fireflies".
+Serge Gainsbourg used a model MX-1 Lowrey organ in his apartment in Paris for composition.